 Confluent’s Schema Registry stores a versioned history of the data's schema in Apache Kafka® itself.
 The client libraries can then use this metadata to seamlessly reconstruct the original event data, while we can use the registry API to manually inspect the schemas, or to build libraries for other languages.

-For example, in the Event Serializer pattern we wrote a stream of fx_trade events.
-If we want to recall the structure of those events we can ask ksqlDB:
+For example, in the Event Serializer pattern we wrote a table of fx_trades events.
+If we want to recall the structure of those events we can ask for the Flink SQL table definition:

 Or we can query the Schema Registry directly to see the structure in a machine-readable format: